 The Evidence for Channeled Information Is Compelling

 These are just a few quick examples of evidence for the “realness” of these phenomena.
 I go into these in more depth in my upcoming book The Science of Channeling (which is coming out in September!).
 Although, even a whole book doesn’t cover all the evidence and the nuances of that evidence.

 That being said, I find it hard to believe that anyone could read through the voluminous research that I just very briefly summarized and still believe that something isn’t going on.
 Yes, the effects are often small, so perhaps something we aren’t measuring is the reason for these effects.
 However, we can clearly observe the “realness” of channeling beyond people’s first-hand reports.

-If you’re curious about channeling and would like to learn more about the science as well as the practical application, you can preorder The Science of Channeling.
+If you’re curious about channeling and would like to learn more about the science as well as the practical application, you can order The Science of Channeling.
 In it, we’ll explore the jaw-dropping research around channeling, as well as how you can get in touch with your own unique abilities.

 About the Author

 Helané Wahbeh, ND, MCR, is the Director of Research at the Institute of Noetic Sciences and an adjunct assistant professor in the Department of Neurology at Oregon Health & Science University.
 Dr. Wahbeh is clinically trained as a naturopathic physician and research trained with a Master of Clinical Research and two post-doctoral research fellowships.
 She has published on and spoken internationally about her studies on complementary and alternative medicine, mind-body medicine, extended human capacities, stress, posttraumatic stress disorder and their relationships to physiology, health, and healing.
 Dr. Wahbeh is especially known for her research around — and noetic approach to — channeling.